jaxver/bankdata_pipeline/README.md

 # BankData Production Pipeline

 A production-ready subset of the BankData PSD2 API designed for personal use.
-This module exposes a clean transaction ingestion pipeline that validates API credentials, downloads account transactions, extracts important info and produces downstream-ready data sets with automated key quality reports.
+This repo contains a clean transaction ingestion pipeline that validates API credentials, downloads account transactions, extracts important info and produces downstream-ready data sets with automated key quality reports.

 ## Highlights
 - Token lifecycle management (request + refresh) with pluggable storage paths.